Yogic Breathing: Chest to Belly or Belly to Chest?

 Apana vayu, which is aligned with the force of gravity, moves downward resulting in elimination of wastes, as well as disease, aging, death and the diminution of consciousness.
 Prana vayu, which is aligned with the air and space elements, is meant to move downward and is responsible for everything we take into the body—food, water, experiences and information.

-But Apana vayu can disperse upward through the mind and senses, especially in this age of sensory and information overload.
+But it can disperse upward through the mind and senses, especially in this sensory and information overload age.
 This leads to devitalization and loss of mind-body coordination.

 Uniting Prana Vayu and Apana Vayu